 A: I think you will be a great candidate for the CertPT course.
-You have a teacher education qualification plus more than the six months of teaching experience required.
+You have a teacher education qualification plus more than six months of teaching experience.
 An exciting option to consider is submitting your written assignments solely in English or bilingually in English and Spanish.

 Q: I am in full-time work.
 Is this course doable?